 If you are looking for art themes to explore in GCSE or iGCSE lessons, the huge list below is a great starting point.
-Thank you to art teacher Annie Chapman for this amazing list.
+Thank you to art teacher Annie Chapman who started this list and to other teachers for making suggestions which I’ve added.
+I also have an ‘Artists Listed by Theme‘ page, which lists lots of artists under a huge range of themes.
 Some words link to art teaching resources on this website.

 Aboriginal and native art